-Adjusts the relative levels of the left and right signals for this channel, effectively adjusting the left-right position of the overall stereo image.
-For Signature 12 and 12MTK consoles the balance is also adjusted across Group 1 (left) and 2 (right) when the channel is routed to GRP 1-2.
+Adjusts the relative levels of the left and right signals for this channel, effectively adjusting the left-right position of the overall stereo image when routed to MST.
+The balance is also adjusted across group pairs when the channel is routed to groups 1-2 or 3-4.

-GRP 1-2 Route the channel output to Group 1 and 2 busses
+GRP 1-2 / 3-4 Route the channel output to Group busses

-Signature 12 and 12MTK only.
-The channel's PAN/BAL or BAL control determines the proportion of the signal group pairs.
+The channel's PAN/BAL or BAL control determines the proportion of the signal across group pairs.
 CHANNEL CONTROLS > AUX MASTER OUTPUT